georgenturner/viability-report/README.md

 The suspicion around the process is exacerbated by the secrecy surrounding the system.

 ##A system broken
 These authorities are right to be concerned.
-Over several years investigating the development industry I have collected evidence which demonstrates that leading surveyors are creating
+Over several years investigating the development industry I have collected evidence which demonstrates that leading surveyors are creating fraudulent valuations for the purpose of helping their clients to negotiate away planning constraints on their sites.

+These valuations are created in the knoledge that they are neither fair or accurate The evidence is related to three firms of surveyors, Knight Frank LLP, Savills and Quod and covers a number of major developments in London.

+The evidence shows that these firms will consistently disregard published guidance when creating their viability appraisals in order to allow their clients to present an in

+The behaviour displayed is clearly a breach of the professional obligations that surveyors placed under by their regulator, the Royal Institute of Chartered Surveyors.

+If RICS is to restore trust in their profession, the purpose